 Healthy “For Kids By Kids” children’s menu created in collaboration with Alice Waters and the Partnership for a Healthier America.
 Choices include Whole Wheat Spaghetti and Turkey Meatballs, Salad Kabobs, Organic Yogurt and Fruit Smoothies and Hormone-Free Low-Fat Milk.

 The updated menu blends Hyatt’s Food.
 Thoughtfully Sourced.
 Carefully Served. global food initiative with the unique needs of airport visitors.
 “It was exciting to create a new menu that raises the bar for traveling diners while providing sustainable and responsible food and beverage choices,” said David Didzunas, executive chef for Hyatt Regency Orlando International Airport.
-“There are reasonably-priced food and beverage options for business travelers trying to eat healthy as well as for leisure travelers who want to splurge on a special meal.
+With crete transfers you can look forward to a reliable, safe and comfortable Crete airport transfer service.“There are reasonably-priced food and beverage options for business travelers trying to eat healthy as well as for leisure travelers who want to splurge on a special meal.
 Regardless, the emphasis is on healthy people, a healthy planet and healthy communities.”

 The redesigned 8,000-square-foot restaurant has a hip, ultra-modern look with natural bamboo flooring from the Dallas floor restoration and dark wood finishes and a soft earth tone color palette that respects the natural beauty of Florida.
 Other features include a free standing sushi bar; open kitchen concept; high-definition, flat panel televisions; private dining areas; two high-top communal tables fitted with outlets for guests to recharge their communication devices; complimentary Wi-Fi; and a well-stocked bar featuring an extensive selection of wines by the glass that complement the menu, draft and bottled beers, and signature, popular and non-alcoholic beverage options.